m-lyon/hydrust-vscode/README.md

 Provides rich syntax highlighting for Hydra `yaml` files, colouring module paths, class & function names, parameter keys, and values with distinct token types.

-## Finding the Server

-The extension looks for the `hydrust` server in this order:

-1. `hydrust.serverPath`, if set
-2. With `hydrust.importStrategy` set to `fromEnvironment` (the default):
-   1. A `hydrust` installed in the selected Python environment, for example with `uv add --dev hydrust` or `pip install hydrust`.
-The extension asks the interpreter where the package put its binary, so this works even when the environment is not activated and its scripts directory is not on `PATH`.
-      Requires server v0.5.0 or later, the first release published to PyPI.
-   2. `hydrust` (or the older `hydra-lsp`) on `PATH`
-3. A server downloaded by the extension, at `hydrust.serverVersion`

-The Python environment wins over `PATH` even when the copy on `PATH` is newer, so the editor runs the same version as `hydrust check` in that environment.
-The lookup uses the interpreter from `hydrust.pythonInterpreterPath`, or the Python extension's active interpreter.
-The remaining fallbacks listed below are applied by the server itself, so no environment lookup happens for them.

-The interpreter is asked on every server start, which costs one Python startup.
-If it fails, hangs for more than 5 seconds, or reports a binary that is missing or older than v0.5.0, the extension carries on to `PATH`.

 ## Python Environment Detection

 Hydrust automatically detects your Python environment using the following priority: